mediamaxjapan/rubocop-swallow-exception/README.md

     expect(cop.offenses.size).to eq(0)
   end

-  it 'rescue body トップレベルで Raven.capture_exception 呼びだしてれば OK' do
+  it "OK when send error to Sentry, by using `Raven.capture_exception'" do
     inspect_source(cop, <<-EOS)
       def bad_method
         p :hello